stormpath/stormpath-documentation/source/reference.rst

   * - ``dnSuffix``
     - String
     - N/A
-    - Optional value appended to the Base DN when accessing accounts.
+    - *(Optional)* Value appended to the Base DN when accessing accounts.
 If left unspecified, account searches will stem from the Base DN.

   * - ``objectClass``
     - String